U.S. and Russian officials will meet next week on ransomware - White House | Technology

 Ransomware attacks on U.S. businesses, such as the latest one centered on Florida IT firm Kaseya, will be discussed at a meeting of senior U.S. and Russian officials next week, the White House said on Tuesday.
 "We expect to have a meeting next week focused on ransomware attacks," spokeswoman Jen Psaki told reporters.

+"If the Russian government cannot or will not take action against criminal actors residing in Russia we will take action, or reserve the right to take action, on our own," she said.
+The Russian Embassy in Washington and the U.S. National Security Council did not immediately return messages seeking further details about the meeting.

 The ransomware attack on Friday scrambled the data of hundreds of small businesses worldwide, including many in the United States.
-Kaseya said in a statement on Tuesday they were never a threat to critical U.S. infrastructure, however.
-The cyberattack was the latest in a series of intrusions from hackers who have made a lucrative business out of holding organizations' data hostage in return for digital currency payments.
+It was blamed on REvil, a prolific, Russia-linked cybercrime syndicate that had claimed tens of millions of dollars by holding Western firms' data hostage in return for digital currency.
+Even though Kaseya said the attack never posed a threat to critical U.S. infrastructure - something President Joe Biden declared off-limits to disruptive attacks during his summit with Russian President Vladimir Putin last month - it was another illustration of how cybercriminals believed to be operating from Russia are running amok in the United States.

-Although cybercrimes have been going on for years, the attacks have escalated dramatically recently, and an intrusion at Colonial Pipeline in May snarled U.S. gasoline supplies up and down the East Coast.
+The attacks have escalated dramatically recently.
+Last month REvil extorted meatpacker JBS into paying an $11 million ransom after snarling its supply chain.
+In May an intrusion at major U.S. fuel transporter Colonial Pipeline led to panic buying, price spikes, and gasoline shortages up and down the East Coast.
 Psaki said Biden would meet with officials from the Justice Department, State Department, the Department of Homeland Security and the intelligence community on Wednesday to discuss ransomware and U.S. efforts to counter it.

 The hack that struck Kaseya's clients - many of whom are back office IT shops commonly referred to as managed service providers - did not have the same kind of impact in the United States as the ransoming of Colonial Pipeline.
 Disruption elsewhere was more severe.